function61/eventhorizon/docs/building-and-contributing.md

 $ make
 ```

-This produces the `pyramid` binary, which is you can now run:
+This produces the `pyramid` binary, which you can now run:

 ```
 $ pyramid
 ```

-It is also symlinked to `/usr/bin/pyramid` so you can run it from any directory.
+(it is symlinked to `/usr/bin/pyramid` so you can run it from any directory)